MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/navigate-to-custom-page-examples.md

 ### Known issues

 - Navigate function does not have support for opening a model or custom page to a dialog.
-All navigates from a custom page open inline.
+All navigation from a custom page opens inline.
-- Navigate function does not support opening.
+- Navigate function does not support opening:
     - Dashboard collection or specific dashboard.
-    - Specific model form.
+    - Specific model-driven form.
 - Custom page can only open into the current session’s current app tab in a multi-session model-driven app.